danielcbit/apcctrl/doc/manual/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *To make the EEPROM changes with apctest you must first stop the
-apcupsd daemon.* After apcupsd is stopped you may invoke apctest (as root).
+apcctrl daemon.* After apcctrl is stopped you may invoke apctest (as root).

 We recommend that you change the EEPROM as little as is absolutely
 necessary since it is a somewhat delicate process that has